 Study Design: CF members with a confirmed diagnosis of AR who presented to sick parade, physician appointments or a base pharmacy at 4 CF bases between September 2003 and December 2004 were included in the study.
 Patients at the 2 control bases received standard care from pharmacists.
 Patients at the 2 treatment bases received enhanced care from pharmacists including monthly follow-up consultations to assess the patient, provide detailed counselling and modify medication therapy via a collaborative prescribing protocol.
-As the primary outcome, study participants completed the Rhinoconjunctivitis Quality of Life Questionnaire (RQLQ(S)) at 4 week intervals, these were followed for 12 weeks.
+As the primary outcome, study participants completed the Rhinoconjunctivitis Quality of Life Questionnaire (RQLQ(S)) at 4 week intervals, these were then mailed submitted to the study coordinator.
+Patients were followed for 12 weeks.